 then we know that these are objectives that scholars have when they praise others from those who are lesser than them in knowledge and status.
 So we accept these types of statements and we understand them and what is intended by them and keep them in their place and context.

 09 It is a sign of Shaykh Rabīʿ’s truthfulness and uprightness that he renounced this title and this tremendous praise (even though he deserved it and was worthy of it).
-He warned against it because it can lead to exaggeration, and it can lead to a situation where people, in particularly Salafīs, are disparaged by appeal to authority, rather, than actual evidences.
-A person is criticised and disparaged with evidences, with honesty and integrity, following the Salafī methodology, especially when it relates to Ahl al-Sunnah.
+He warned against it because it can lead to exaggeration, and it can lead to a situation where people, particularly Salafīs, are disparaged by mere appeal to authority, rather, than actual evidences.
+A person is criticised and disparaged with evidences, with honesty and integrity, following the Salafī methodology, especially when it is someone from Ahl al-Sunnah.

 This way was neglected by those who accepted titles and lavish praises from their followers.
 This is what happened with the likes of Fāliḥ al-Ḥarbī, Yaḥyā al-Ḥajūrī and Muḥammad bin Ḥādī.
 Those partisan to them began to shower them with lavish titles and praises to make up for the mistakes they fell into in terms of the unwarranted or hasty disparagements they made, devoid of evidence and truth, consisting of accusations, revilements and abuse, which were never found in the writings and refutations of Shaykh Rabīʿ bin Hādī (رحمه الله), because truth stands on its own.